nealxun/coursera_git/README.md

   - Push to remote, `git push origin <new branch name>`.
   - Open the pull request on github.
 + To show commit history, `git log --pretty=oneline`.
++ To delete the most recent commit, `git reset --hard HEAD~1`.
++ To undo a reset, `git reset --hard <sha1 of desired commit>`.
+Use git reflog to get the sha1.